pchansen/GetData/Codebook.md

 ### Mean Feature Labels (Columns 3-68)
 There are 66 of these, labelled the same as the intermediate *data* file above.
-However, here the values represent the average of each variable for each activity and each subject (i.e. collapsed over time)
+However, here the values represent the average of each variable for each activity and each subject

 **Col	Name**
  3		 TimeBodyAcc.mean.X